 Q. What can I do to get my manuscript in the best shape possible before sending it to an editor?

 A. Self editing your own manuscript really helps an editor focus on the story itself rather than its composition.
-This post details 15 quick and easy self editing checks for your manuscript.
+Click the image below to buy Six Steps to Self Editing Success for just £2.99!

-If you have any other questions that don’t appear here regarding Penning and Planning – The Editing Process, please ask in the comments, contact me directly or get in touch on social media – links above!
+If you have any other questions that don’t appear here regarding Penning and Planning – The Editing Process, please ask in the comments, contact me directly or get in touch on Instagram!